memoc/poc_transcript_analyzer/README.md

 ```

 ## Output Example
-Below is a example of a rated interview
+Below is an example of a rated interview

 Candidate Interview Results: Candidate A
 ========================================